khiz-k/pseudo-clones/README.md

 My clones for some of the biggest companies in the world.
 Featuring Facebook, Amazon, Netflix, Reddit and more...

-React (mostly w/Typescript), Redux, Node, Express, NoSQL, HTML, SCSS, Java/Spring Boot, Spring Security, Spring Data JPA, MySQL, Angular, Bootstrap, Flutter
+React (halfish w/Typescript), Redux, Node, Express, NoSQL, HTML, SCSS, Java/Spring Boot, Spring Security, Spring Data JPA, MySQL, Angular, Bootstrap, Flutter

 Some live examples: